— Novel Instrumentation for Nuclear Fuel Cycle Monitoring

 May 27, 2021

-- Siddharth Rajan (OSU), “Fundamentals and Current Status of III-Nitride based High-Performance Transistors”
+- Prof. Siddharth Rajan (OSU), “Fundamentals and Current Status of III-Nitride based High-Performance Transistors”

 Abstract: Transistors based on the III-Nitride semiconductor system (GaN, AlGaN, and AlN) are being used increasingly across a range of applications for communication, radar, and efficient power electronics.
 In this presentation, I will discuss the fundamentals of III-Nitride transistors for RF, power, and logic applications.
 I will outline some unique aspects of device design for III-Nitride transistors, including band engineering, polarization, and device characteristics.
 I will then discuss some novel approaches for transistors with improved performance for RF applications that we have been pursuing in the last years.
 Finally, I will discuss our recent work under the ETI program on realizing III-Nitride logic circuits for radiation-tolerant applications.